 Prospective pupils will have the opportunity to meet members of chambers and the support staff in an informal environment and ask any questions they may have about pupillage and practice at Garden Court Chambers.

-8 January 2019 – Pupillage Gateway submissions window opens.
-You can now start submitting your applications for pupillage.
+03/01/2024 – Pupillage Gateway submissions window opens at 11.59pm.
+You can now start submitting your applications for pupillage via the Gateway.
 We will not have access to your applications until the window closes.

-7 February 2019 – Pupillage Gateway closes.
+07/02/2024 – Pupillage Gateway closes at 12.00pm.
 Garden Court Chambers will now begin the shortlisting process.
 Applicants will be notified and updated only through the Pupillage Gateway portal.
-We aim to notify all applicants of the outcome of their application by 6pm on Thursday 22 March 2018.

-6 April 2019 – First Round Pupillage Interviews
+(date tbc) April 2024 – First Round Generalist Pupillage Interviews.

 Pupillage is divided into two parts; six months as a non-practicing pupil, and six months as a practicing pupil.